marcpurgimon/UABasicS/README.md

 - **UABasicS** provides **help files** about basic statistics too.

-Developed by Marc Purgimon Serra as a part of their the Bachelor's Degree Final Project of Bachelor's Degree in Applied Statistics at Universitat Autònoma de Barcelona (UAB), 2026.
+Developed by Marc Purgimon Serra as a part of their the Bachelor's Degree Final Project of Applied Statistics at Universitat Autònoma de Barcelona (UAB), 2026.

 Available at https://purgimon.shinyapps.io/UABasicS/